 Vertical subdivision

-The subdivision of land into lots where boundaries extend from the centre of the earth, through the earths surface to infinity.
+A conventional subdivision of land into lots whose boundaries extend, theoretically, from the centre of the earth, through the earth's surface to infinity.
 The plan represents the parcel at the earth's surface.

 Stratum subdivision

-The division of land into layers which, when superimposed one upon the other, form the whole of the parcel(s) subdivided.
+The further division of land by horizontal or inclined planes into layers which, when superimposed one upon the other, form the whole of the parcel(s) subdivided.

 Stratum lot

-A parcel restricted in height and/or depth by reference to Australian Height Datum (AHD) or other datum approved by the Surveyor General.
+A parcel restricted in height and/or depth by reference to Australian Height Datum (AHD) (as defined below) or other datum approved by the Surveyor General.
+A stratum lot is bounded by both conventional vertical boundaries and its height and/or depth by horizontal or inclined boundaries.

-The relative height of a point in relation to a known datum.
+The height of a point in relation to a known datum.

 Bench Mark